 Step 1 - Do You Need a Work Permit?

 It may come as a surprise for some, but not every occupation in the country needs a work permit.
-There are certain jobs that are work permit exempt, if you want to see if your chosen occupation makes the list check out which Jobs in Canada Don't Need a Work Permit.
+Certain jobs are work permit exempt, if you want to see if your chosen occupation makes the list check out which Jobs in Canada Don't Need a Work Permit.

 Step 2 - Update your CV

-We all know that this can be a real issue and quite a few of us are guilty of not updating our CVs on a regular basis.
+We all know that this can be a real issue and quite a few of us are guilty of not updating our CVs regularly.

 It’s time to dust off those writing skills and get to work.
 Make sure that your current job is listed in your CV.
 Also, make sure that you have some fellow employees that you can ask for a good reference.
 Remember to include their contact information and position in the company too.